 Dr. Sankey and our team take pride in providing conservative solutions for many orthodontic problems.
 From misaligned teeth to complex bite disorders, Dr. Sankey can provide the evaluation, diagnosis, and comprehensive solutions you need to address your needs and improve your smile.

 What Causes Orthodontic Concerns?

 In other instances, poor dental habits such as thumb sucking, gum disease, dental trauma, premature tooth loss, and tongue thrusting can contribute to the development of malocclusion.
-No matter the cause, it is important to addresses dental concerns to help prevent future issues and restore balance to your teeth and jaw.
+No matter the cause, it is important to address dental concerns to help prevent future issues and restore balance to your teeth and jaw.

 Benefits of Orthodontics

-Common Orthodontic Concerns
+Treating Common Orthodontic Concerns in Flower Mound, TX

 Many people struggle with orthodontic issues at some time or another.
 Our team offers comprehensive solutions for many common types of orthodontic issues.
 To determine which solution best suits your needs, Dr. Sankey will examine your smile and discuss all phases of your care.